nuitrcs/r-online-2020/README.md

 [Download this repository](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/)

+Then you will have the datasets and exercises downloaded to your computer to work on.
+Open the `r-online-2020.Rproj` file in the project directory to make sure your working directory is set correctly for the scripts.

 ### Handouts

 During in-person workshops, these are the handouts we usually provide.
 You may find them useful.

 [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) are short pdfs that summarize key R functions on specific topics.
-Many people print them out for reference while working in R.  The `ggplot2` cheat sheet, in particular, in indispensable when working with that package.
+Many people print them out for reference while working in R.  The `ggplot2` cheat sheet, in particular, is indispensable when working with that package.

 [R Reference Card](https://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf): lists many commonly used functions, so that you can find what you're looking for, since the R help is most useful when you already know the function name you want.